cameronmathis/COMP4300/Project3/README.md

 Type any word and hit enter.

-Once you are done simulating the pipe line machine run:
+Once you are done simulating the pipeline machine run:

 	$ ./pipeline.sh clean